devOpifex/leprechaun/docs/README.md

-Then, if more features are needed, you can use the `use_*` family of functions to selectively add them to your project. e.g.: to add utility JavaScript functions to hide, show, etc. elements in the DOM.
+Then, if more features are needed, you can use the `use_*` family of functions to selectively add them to your project. e.g.: to add utility JavaScript functions to hide or show elements in the DOM.
 Also, you can use the "plugins," functions that ease and improve the integration of shiny with other packages, e.g.: to